joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 `jsx-sfc`(JSX Separate Function Components) is a tiny tool(~1kb) for create React function components with **separation of concerns** and **completely type inference**.
 It can be seen as a JSX/TSX syntax or type tool, very simple to use🧙🏼‍♂️.

+> The complete documentation will be completed soon.

 ## Demo

 [Live demo is here.](https://codesandbox.io/s/jsx-sfc-demo-wwgd4)